Skip to menu Skip to content Skip to footer

 Aboriginal and Torres Strait Islander Core Cultural Learning

-Developed by the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), the Aboriginal and Torres Strait Islander Core Cultural Learning courses provide a detailed exploration of Aboriginal and Torres Strait Islander peoples and topics to help you:
+Developed by the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), these courses provide a detailed exploration of Aboriginal and Torres Strait Islander peoples and topics to help you enhance your cultural understanding.

 UQ has a Blak History